 Ensuring that your rug is larger than your dining area will allow guests to pull out their chairs without tripping over the rug.

-Of course, not all rugs come in these standard sizes but you can use the above as a useful guide to see roughly what sizes are suitable for your dining room.
+Of course, not all rugs come in these standard sizes but you can use the above as a useful guide to gauge what sizes are suitable for your dining room.

-While size is important, rugs also come in a variety of shapes.
+While size is important, don’t forget about the shape of the rug.
 In fact, rugs can come in almost any shape you can imagine, especially when it comes to animal skin rugs.
-But in general, they fall into a few main categories: rectangular, circular, and oval shaped.
+But in general, they fall into a few main categories: rectangular, circular, and oval-shaped.

-Again, your choice of shape is dependent on the size and shape of your room, the style and size of the dining table and the number of dining chairs you have.
-Here are a few more simple tips that help you to choose what shape to choose.
+Again, your choice of shape is dependent on the size and shape of your room, the style and size of the dining table, and the number of dining chairs you have.
+Here are a few simple tips that can help you to decide what shape to choose:

 The most common rug shapes are oval, rounded and rectangular.

-Of course, the above guidelines are not hard and fast rules, and you can definitely mix and match the shapes of a round rug with a rectangular table.
+The guidelines above are not hard and fast rules, you can definitely mix up the shapes of a round rug with a rectangular table.
 If you have a round table in a square room or a square table in a round room, this can add another dimension to your choice of rug shape.
-The size of the table is also important.
-For example:

 If your dining room is spacious or open-planned, a large rug beneath your table will help to ground the space.